nicojs/state-of-the-web-2022/slides/40-functional-css/10-what-is-functional-css.md

     - Choose between `text-sm` and `text-xs` rather than `font-size: 10px` or `font-size: 11px`

-Note: you need to know CSS if you want to use functional css
+👉 You need to know CSS if you want to use functional css

 <!-- .element class="fragment" -->